 In March 2020 I took part in the 22km Sydney Harbour Challenge in an OC6, which included five athletes with disabilities.
 In the Open Mixed category we placed 3rd against 14 boats with able-bodied crews.
 Unfortunately the 2020 ICF World Championships were cancelled due to the Coronavirus pandemic.

-Following a year-long postponement, I proudly represented Australia at the 2020 Tokyo Paralympic Games.
+Following a year-long postponement, I proudly represented Australia at the 2020 Tokyo Paralympic Games (held in 2021).
 In the debut of the V1 200m sprint event, I won a Silver medal and I placed 7th in the K1 200m sprint.

 “I hope by sharing my story I can inspire others